A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Challenges Encountered with the Variational Optimization Protocol

-When QAOA parameter schedules are tuned variationally, the energy measurements from the quantum device are used to decide the next parameters to try via a hybrid quantum--classical process.
-A single ``shot'' with parameters $(\gamma, \beta)$ consists of running the QAOA circuit once with parameters $(\gamma, \beta)$, and measuring the energy of the prepared state $|\psi(\gamma, \beta)\rangle$, which destroys the prepared state and returns a single measurement outcome.
+When DAQC parameter schedules are tuned variationally, the energy measurements from the quantum device are used to decide the next parameters to try via a hybrid quantum--classical process.
+A single ``shot'' with the parameters $(\gamma, \beta)$ consists of running the DAQC circuit once with parameters $(\gamma, \beta)$, and measuring the energy of the prepared state $|\psi(\gamma, \beta)\rangle$, which destroys the prepared state and returns a single measurement outcome.
 We perform a large number of shots using $(\gamma, \beta)$, and the results are averaged to estimate the expected energy

 This expected energy is treated as a loss function which is minimized by a classical optimizer.
 This approach suffers from two major challenges.

 Firstly, we want parameters $(\gamma, \beta)$ which minimize the $R_{99}$, rather than the expected energy.
 Although these two loss functions are related, they are not perfectly correlated, and this difference becomes more apparent as we move closer to the parameters which minimize $R_{99}$.
 Unfortunately, it is impossible to optimize the ansatz with respect to $R_{99}$, as this would require knowledge of the ground state.